jasonally/automate-boring-stuff/chapter_12/practicequestions.md

 1. Briefly describe the differences between the webbrowser, requests, bs4, and selenium modules.
 – webbrowser – Opens default browser to a specific page and that's about it.
 Documentation [here](https://docs.python.org/3.8/library/webbrowser.html). webbrowser comes installed with Python.
 – requests – Module which allows you to download files and pages from the internet.
+Documentation [here](https://requests.readthedocs.io/en/master/).
 – bs4 – Beautiful Soup, version 4 is an HTML parser.
 This allows you to extract content from a web page.
+Documentation [here](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).
 –  selenium – Module which launches and controls a web browser, allowing you to fill in forms and simulate mouse clicks.
+Documentation [here](https://www.selenium.dev/selenium/docs/api/py/api.html) and [here](https://selenium-python.readthedocs.io/).

 2. What type of object is returned by requests.get()?
 How can you access the downloaded content as a string value?
 It's a Response object: <class 'requests.models.Response'>.
 The object has a .text attribute which allows you to access the downloaded content as a string.